US residential cleaning market, mapped

 How is this list refreshed?

 Orbital refreshes the location graph against the universe of US small and mid-market businesses on a rolling monthly schedule.
 The June 2026 snapshot is the one quoted on this page.
-US Census County Business Patterns publishes annually with an 18-month lag at any given point.
-IBISWorld and Statista publish on a 12 to 18 month cycle.
+Public industry reports run on a 12 to 18 month cycle with an 18-month lag at any given point.
 Counts on this page move when establishments open, close, change hands, or rebrand.

 When is this dataset the wrong fit?